 - Do not use the UT Dallas logo to create your own logos.
 University lockups issued by the Office of Communications are the only allowed logos for use by official University entities.

-If possible, both the primary and secondary UT Dallas logo should appear in flame orange.
-If flame orange cannot be used, black or white may be used.
+If possible, both the primary and secondary UT Dallas logo should appear in UT Dallas orange.
+If UT Dallas orange cannot be used, black or white may be used.

 The primary and secondary logos may be used on select colored backgrounds as illustrated below and on photography that provides adequate contrast to the logo.